CoherentStructures/CoherentStructures.jl/docs/src/index.md

 #### Geodesic vortices

-Here we briefly demonstrate how to find material barriers to diffusive transport.
+Here we briefly demonstrate how to find material barriers to diffusive transport;
+see [Geodesic elliptic material vortices](@ref) for references and details.
 ```@example 1
 using CoherentStructures
 import Tensors, OrdinaryDiffEq